cj1128/lox/README.md

     returnStmt = "return" expression? ";" ;
     ```
   - Every Lox function must return something, even if it contains no return statements at all.
 We use nil for this.
+- Local Functions and Closures
+  - Closures have been around since the early Lisp days, and language hackers have come up with all manner of ways to implement them.
+For jlox, we’ll do the simplest thing that works.
+  - We use a `closure` to store surrounding environment